 We subdivided our first M87 imaging efforts into four separate imaging teams.
 The teams were blind to each others' work, prohibited from discussing their imaging results and even from discussing aspects of the data that might influence imaging (e.g., which stations or data might be of poor quality).

 Imaging Stage 1/2: Blind Imaging Comparisons

-The Americas (SAO, UoA, U.Concepcion)
+The Americas (SAO, UoA, U.Concepcion) The Imaging WG was divided into four independent teams

 Region: Global

 (MIT Haystack, Radboud U, NAOJ)